cosmos/developer-portal/hands-on-exercise/1-native/5-add-query.md

 {}
 ```

-Confirm this is without any error:
+Confirm this returned without any error:

 ```sh
 $ echo $?